Inviting Patients to Spruce

 - Select Create a new account.

 - Set up a patient account with their personal information.

 If on a computer web browser:

-- Click the Spruce Link and this will open up a browser showing the Clinic Profile (which you can update in your Settings).
+- Click the Spruce Link and this will open up a browser showing the Organization Profile (which you can update in your Settings).

 - At the top of the page they'll click on, "Connect with [Clinic Name]".